shashankmanjunath/shashankmanjunath.github.io/index.md

 Northeastern University, where I work on signal processing and machine learning research under the supervision of Dr. Aarti Sathyanarayana.

-Prior to starting at Norhteastern, I spent time as a Senior Data Scientist at Linus Health, where I worked on Linus Health's platform, as well as at Charles River Analytics as a Scientist where I worked on a variety of signal processing, machine learning, and computer vision projects.
+Prior to starting at Northeastern, I spent time as a Senior Data Scientist at Linus Health, where I worked on Linus Health's platform, as well as at Charles River Analytics as a Scientist where I worked on a variety of signal processing, machine learning, and computer vision projects.
 I received a Bachelor's degree